JeffWDH/TTGO-T-ETH-KiCad/README.md

-A KiCad 6 footprint and symbol for the TTGO T-ETH ESP32 board.
+A KiCad 6 footprint and symbol for the TTGO T-ETH (also known as T-Internet-POE) ESP32 board.

 ![Board Layout](ttgo_t-eth_footprint.png)